gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 ### RP Token Interchange Flow Steps

-If the RP obtains the consent from the customer in form of authorization `code`, the token interchange process continue with these steps:
+If the RP obtains the consent from the customer in the form of an authorization `code`, then the token interchange process continues with these steps:

-1. Is RECOMMENDED that RP and OP establish a mutual TLS connection, if not possible communication with the Authorization Server MUST utilize TLS.
+1. It is RECOMMENDED that the RP and OP establish a mutual TLS connection.
+Where this is not possible, any communication with the Authorization Server MUST utilize TLS.
 See Section 16.17 of [@!OIDC] for more information on using TLS.
 2. RP sends a token request to the OP `/token` endpoint containing the authorization `code`, following the specification described in the section 3.1.3.1. of [@!OIDC].
-An example of this request in section [Token request](#token-req)
+An example of this request can be found in section [Token request](#token-req)
-3. OP MUST validate that the client is correctly authenticate and MUST validate the request following the specification in Section 3.1.3.2. of [@!OIDC].
-In case of any error OP will return an error response as described in section [Error Response](#err-resp), and will use the error codes from Section 3.1.3.4. of [@!OIDC]
+3. The OP MUST validate that the client is correctly authenticated and MUST validate the request, following the specification in Section 3.1.3.2. of [@!OIDC].
+In case of an error, the OP will return an error response as described in section [Error Response](#err-resp), and will use the error codes from Section 3.1.3.4. of [@!OIDC]
-4. If validations are correct OP returns a successful response that includes an `id_token` and an `access_token` as described in Section 3.1.3.3. of [@!OIDC].
-An example of response: [Token response](#token-resp).
+4. If the validations are correct, the OP returns a successful response that includes an `id_token` and an `access_token` as described in Section 3.1.3.3. of [@!OIDC].
+An example of such a response is: [Token response](#token-resp).
 RP must validate the token response as described in Section 3.1.3.5 of [@!OIDC].

 # Initiate Authorization Endpoint {#init-auth-endpoint}

-This endpoint is a profile of the specification defined in OAuth 2.0 Pushed Authorization Requests [@!OAuth.PAR], see Section [PAR Restrictions and Extension](#par-rest-ext) for more info about differences with the PAR specification.
+This endpoint is a profile of the specification as defined in OAuth 2.0 Pushed Authorization Requests [@!OAuth.PAR].
+See Section [PAR Restrictions and Extension](#par-rest-ext) for more info regarding any differences relating to the PAR specification.

-Initiate Authorization endpoint performs the validation of the request and stores the JWS that is going to be referenced as `request_uri` in the Authorization Request.
+Initiate Authorization endpoint performs the validation of the request and stores the JWS that will be referenced as the `request_uri` in the Authorization Request.

 ## Initiate Authorization Request {#initi-auth-req}

-Initiate Authorization Request follow the specification described in Section 2.1. of [@!OAuth.PAR].
+The Initiate Authorization Request follows the specification described in Section 2.1. of [@!OAuth.PAR].

-OP MUST support the use of the HTTP POST method defined in [@!RFC2616] at the Initiate Authorization Endpoint.
+The OP MUST support the use of the HTTP POST method defined in [@!RFC2616] at the Initiate Authorization Endpoint.
 The Client uses a HTTPS POST to send a parameter `request` with a signed JWT that should contain the data explained in section 3.1.2.1 of [@!OIDC].
 Request parameters are serialized using Form Serialization as described in section 13.2. of [@!OIDC].
 This JWT is a "Request Object" as described in Section 6 of [@!OIDC].

 The Client MUST authenticate with the Initiate Authorization Endpoint using the authentication method registered for its `client_id`, as described in Section [Client Authentication Methods.](#client-auth-methods)